marc2k3/rtfm/docs/gallery/jsplaylist.md

 - Change colours and fonts in [foobar2000](https://www.foobar2000.org) `Preferences` > `Display` > `DefaultUI` or `ColumsUI`.
 - Alternatively, you can configure independent custom colours from the right click menu.
 - Create custom columns with title formatting and full `$rgb` support.
-- The `MOOD` and `RATING` columns do not support `$rgb` so their colours can be configured independently via the right click menu.
+- The `MOOD` column does not support `$rgb` so the colour can be configured independently via the right click menu.
 - There is a `Enable Dynamic` colour option.
 Colours are extracted from the album art of the currently playing track.
 If active, custom colours / `$rgb` are ignored.
 - Playlist specific fields like `%list_index%`, `%list_total%`, `%isplaying%`, `%queue_index%` etc are fully supported.
 - Optional playlist info header.